H5GG/H5GG/README.md

 and you can make your own tweak(dylib) by click one button, then just select your icon and .html file, so easy!

-supported 3 modes to run:
+supported 4 modes to run:

-1. inject to ipa in non-jailbreak devices
+1. inject to ipa for non-jailbreak devices

-2. tweak(deb) in jailbroken devices
+2. tweak(deb) common injected for jailbroken devices

-3. standalone APP(deb) in jailbroken devices
+3. standalone APP for jailbroken devices(support iPad SlideOver+SplitView)

+4. Floating In Screen (APP) for jailbroken devices(not support iPad SlideOver+SplitView), this has tested on ios12+

 it's completely free & open source!